graalvm/graal-languages-demos/graalwasm/graalwasm-embed-go-code-guide/README.md

 ### 2.3.
 Compile Go to WebAssembly

+To compile Go to WebAssembly, choose between the official Go compiler or TinyGo.
+Compared with the Go compiler, TinyGo produces significantly smaller Wasm modules with faster startup, which is often preferred in embedding scenarios like this.
+For the Go code from 2.2., for example, Go produces a 2.4MB Wasm module vs. 602KB produced by TinyGo.

+#### 2.3.1 Use the Go Compiler

-To compile Go code to WebAssembly, ensure that the `go` compiler is installed and available on your system path.
+To compile Go code to WebAssembly using the official Go compiler, ensure that the `go` compiler is installed on your system and that the `GOROOT` environment variable is set (e.g., via `export GOROOT=$(go env GOROOT)`).
 Use the `exec-maven-plugin` to invoke `go` as part of the `generate-resources` Maven phase:

 ```xml